senhorgomes/mappy_trails/README.md

-# Mappy Trails LHL Midterm Project
+# Mappy Trails (Full Stack Web App)
 --from the brains of Hannah Bregman, Bryan Gomes, and Charlie Hayes, in conjunction with Lighthouse Labs--

+Full stack website built with Node.js, Express, PostgreSQL in the back-end, and HTML, CSS, JavaScript, JQuery for the front-end.

+## User Stories and Theme

 Travelling, especially in a city, can be a joyless affair.
 You have an appointment, and you arrive early, so stand beneath the eaves as the snow pours down, checking your watch until it's socially acceptable for you to enter.